cubanismo/allocator/README.md

 transition to a usage that involves other engines or other devices not capable of accessing the cache.

-An alternative design is to require exact set matches, expose the cache capability in both sets, and rely on the transition flushing logic to handle the transition.
-However, this is infeasible when the caches are vendor specific, as they likely will be for all but the special CPU cache special case.
-It is unlikely vendor A would know when to include the capability to use vendor B's on-chip or on-engine cache in its capability sets.

 This ability to match non-identical combined with the ability for drivers to report vendor-specific capabilities that are opaque to other vendors further complicates the capability intersection logic.
 Consider